standard-for-public-code/standard-for-public-code/standards/bundle-policy-and-code.md

 ## Policy makers: what you need to do

+* Develop Policy in formats that are unambiguous and machine readable such as Business Process Model Notation, Decision Model Notion and Case Management Model Notation
+* Collaborate with developers and designers to ensure there is no mismatch between policy code and source code
 * Develop policy with the same version control and documentation mechanisms that are used to develop source code
-* Develop Policy in formats that are unambiguous and machine readable such as Business Process Model Notation, Decision Model Notion and Case Management Model Notation
 * Try to periodically understand what the non-policy code in the codebase does

 ## Management: what you need to do